Laci1953/Cowgol_on_CP_M/README.md

 The option -M builds a memory map for the executable.

 The option -Lfile adds the file "libfile.lib" to the link list.

+The option -O instructs COWFIX to perform various code optimizations in the file that will be assembled by Z80AS.
+This may help also in case of big Cowgol programs, by letting COWFIX to comment-out unused labels and allowing Z80AS to process very large source files.

 HiTech's LINK is used to link the object files.